What Are Rice Purity Test Questions Really Designed For?

 Adult Exposure and Sensitive Experience Questions

-Some questions may feel more sensitive or mature.
+Some questions may feel more sensitive or mature.- Exposure to adult topics

 - Online or offline real-world experiences